Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Introduction

 \section{Introduction}

 The Riemann $\theta$-function in dimension $g\ge 1$ is given by

-where $\alpha=(\alpha',\alpha'')\in \left(\frac{1}{2}\mathbb{Z}\right)^g\times\left(\frac{1}{2}\mathbb{Z}\right)^g$ is called a theta characteristic, $z\in\mathbb{C}^g$ and $\tau\in\mathbb{H}^g$ is a complex symmetric $g\times g$ matrix with positive definite imaginary part.
-This function satisfies many differential equations, but in general for $g\ge 4$, these equations are not known explicitly.
-Fay \cite{Fay73} studied the more special case, where $\tau$ is the period matrix of a Riemann surface.
-In particular, he obtained his famous trisecant identity, which can be applied to find solutions of certain differential equations as in \cite[IIIb. §4]{Mum84}.
-Building on Fay's studies, we will derive some differential equations for the Riemann $\theta$-function associated to Riemann surfaces.
+where $\alpha=(\alpha_1,\alpha_2)\in \bigl(\frac{1}{2}\mathbb{Z}\bigr)^g\times\bigl(\frac{1}{2}\mathbb{Z}\bigr)^g$ is called a theta characteristic, $z\in\mathbb{C}^g$ and $\tau$ is a complex symmetric $g\times g$ matrix with positive definite imaginary part.
+Fay \cite{Fay73} studied intensively the case, where $\tau$ is the period matrix of a Riemann surface.
+In particular, he obtained his famous trisecant identity, which can be applied to give solutions of certain differential equations occurring in mathematical physics in terms of $\theta$-functions as in \cite[Chapter~IIIb, Section~4]{Mum84}.
+Building on Fay's studies, we will derive some new differential equations for the Riemann $\theta$-function associated to Riemann surfaces.